Why Your WordPress Site Needs a Staging Environment

 Disallow: /

-- Make the change in staging: Install the new plugin, update the theme, or modify the code on your staging environment first.
+- Apply the change to staging: Install the plugin, update the theme, or modify the code on your staging environment exactly as you plan to do on production.

-- Test thoroughly in staging: Run through your typical user journeys, check the admin area, and verify that existing functionality still works.
+- Test comprehensively: Walk through typical user journeys, check the admin area for errors, verify existing functionality still works, and test compatibility with other plugins.

 # Update plugin on staging